OneGeology/documentation/docs/appendices/appendixl.rst

             GeoSciML-Portrayal GeologicUnitView features
             :name: mapping-onegeology-europe-geologic-units-to-geosciml-portrayal-geologicunitview-features

-         Note that whilst many of the properties required for the OneGeology-Europe GEOLOGIC UNITS mapping are optional, or not specified by GeoSciML-Portrayal GeologicUnitView features,
+         .. note:: That whilst many of the properties required for the OneGeology-Europe GEOLOGIC UNITS mapping are optional, or not specified by GeoSciML-Portrayal GeologicUnitView features,
          GeoSciML-Portrayal mandates other properties (that is